stencila/stencila/help/hub/sources/google-drive.md

 published: true
 ---

-You can add a Google Drive file or folder as a source within your Stencila project.
+A Google Drive source lets you pull files from your Google Drive into your project so that you can convert files to other formats (e.g. a Word document), use them in compute sessions (e.g. CSV files) or publish.
+This allows you to take full advantage of Google Drive's many benefits such a cloud-based storage solution and real-time collaboration which you might already be using with your colleagues and to easily pull this information into your Stencila project at any time.

+## Before you start

-Before you start make sure your google account is connected to your Stencila account.
+Before you start you will need to make sure your google account is connected to your Stencila account to be able to access the required documents.
 To check, go to your account **Settings** in the top right corner of your screen, scroll to the bottom of the page and under **Other** click **Account Connections**.

 ## Creating a Google Drive source